JPG-lab/JPG-lab.github.io/index.md

 Since the onset of the pandemic, I have actively been leading a portfolio of COVID-19 modelling work, collaborating accross instititions and countries.

-Currently ongoing COVID-19 prject include:
+My current COVID-19 projects include:

 - Together with collaborators at the [Institute for Disease Modelling](https://idmod.org/tools) we developed the [Covasim](https://institutefordiseasemodeling.github.io/covasim-docs/covasim.interventions.html) model as an individual-based model for COVID-19 transmission in the population.
 Methodological description of the model can be found in this [medRxiv preprint](https://www.medrxiv.org/content/10.1101/2020.05.10.20097469v1) with application to the UK recently published at [the Lancet Child & Adolescent Health](https://www.thelancet.com/journals/lanchi/article/PIIS2352-4642(20)30250-9/fulltext).
 Applications of Covasim to other settings are ongoing.
 - We have extended the classic SEIR model to incorporate probailistic framework to in details model contact tracing.
 The new model SEIR-TTI allows different test-trace-isolate strategies to be explored.
 The methodological paper is currently under review at PLoS Comp Biol with a preprint availble here [PTTI Model](https://covidtti.com/)